forma-exacta/forma-video-player/README.md

 If you are using redux in your application, you can integrate the Player state into your store by integrating the Player reducer with `createReducer()` and setting `integrateRedux={true}` on the Player component.

+> **Important** The key in your root reducer must be `player` for the Player reducer.
+This is a limitation we hope to work around in the future.

 ##### `Example: Integrate Redux`

 ```